grondilu/bitcoin-bash-tools/README.md

 ## Description

-This repository contains bitcoin-related bash functions and programs, allowing bitcoin private keys generation in various formats.
+This repository contains bitcoin-related bash functions and programs, allowing bitcoin private keys generation and processing from and to various formats.

 ### Vanilla keys